What is business insurance?

 How long is a quote valid for?

-Hiscox business insurance quotes can be saved for later – you’ll just need to create an account and log in to retrieve it.
+An online quote for Hiscox business insurance can be saved for later – you’ll just need to create an account and log in to retrieve it.
 Quotes are valid for 45 days after they are produced.
 If you aren’t ready to purchase cover just yet, opt for us to stay in touch when you choose cover and we’ll keep you updated with the latest products, price points and special offers.

 Can I get business insurance without a trade licence?